FancyBaguette/csl-map-browser/README.md

 # 🗺 Skylines Atlas
 **⚠ WORK IN PROGRESS ⚠**

-An app for browsing all available maps in the game Cities: Skylines<br>
+An app made with React and Firebase for browsing all available maps in the game Cities: Skylines<br>
 Check stuff like:
 - Milestone population requirements
 - Transportation info (incoming and outgoing connections)